WWE Spoilers: Massive Fatal 5-Way Match Scheduled For ‘Raw’ And Will Include Multiple Champions

-As the big changes are on the way for numerous shows and brands across WWE, and the promotion is looking to bring their A-game for everything.
+As big changes are on the way for numerous shows and brands across WWE, their promotions are looking to bring their A-game for everything.
 This week’s episode of Monday Night Raw will continue to build toward Hell in a Cell next month, and it is going to be huge.
 Some big segments have been announced, but there are also epic matches scheduled and that includes a Fatal 5-Way featuring numerous current champions.

 The official website of WWE has released their preview for this week’s Monday Night Raw, and it is looking really good.
 While there will be three hours of action and storyline advancement, there is one match that every fan can’t wait to see.